'I'm ready for the challenge' - Rea aiming to overturn points deficit

-World Superbikes: Rea 'ready for the challenge' as he aims to overturn points deficit at final round
+World Superbikes: Jonathan Rea 'ready for challenge' of overturning points deficit at final round

 Last updated on .From the section Northern Ireland

-If anyone was expecting six-time champion Jonathan Rea to be contemplating conceding defeat in this year's enthralling contest for the World Superbike crown then they should think again.
+If anyone was expecting six-time champion Jonathan Rea to contemplate conceding defeat in this year's enthralling contest for the World Superbike crown, then they should think again.

-The Northern Irishman trails rival Toprak Razgatlioglu by 30 points going into this weekend's closing round of the championship at the newly-constructed Mandalika International Street Circuit in Indonesia.
+The Northern Irishman trails rival Toprak Razgatlioglu by 30 points going into this weekend's closing round of the championship at the newly constructed Mandalika International Street Circuit in Indonesia.

-That significant advantage sees the Turkish rider enter the final series of three races as a strong favourite to claim his maiden WSB title but Rea will not be giving up his stranglehold on the global championship without a fight.
+That significant advantage sees the Turkish rider enter the final series of three races as a strong favourite to claim his first World Superbike title, but Rea will not be giving up his hold on the championship without a fight.

 "To go there and fight for the championship after a long, tough year is exciting and I'm ready for the challenge," said Rea.

-"In the three or four weeks leading up to this round I've had different emotions but all I can do is go out there and win three races.
+"In the three or four weeks leading up to this round, I've had different emotions but all I can do is go out there and win three races.
 That's the clear target for me and it's achievable."

 'I love the underdog feeling'

-The closest championship race for many years has played out on tracks across the globe, with the Kawasaki rider and his Yamaha counterpart the primary protagonists in a series of thrilling races.
+The closest championship race for many years has played out on tracks across the globe, with the Kawasaki rider and his Yamaha counterpart the protagonists in a series of thrilling races.

-The battle for supremacy between the established frontrunner and the 'new kid on the block' has been subject to a number of twists and turns and despite having won just one more race than his main challenger (13 to 12), Razgatlioglu finds himself firmly in the box seat heading to Indonesia.
+The battle for supremacy between the established frontrunner and the new kid on the block has been subject to a number of twists and turns and despite having won just one more race than his main challenger - 13 to 12 - Razgatlioglu finds himself firmly in the box seat heading to Indonesia.

 "Anything can happen.
 We've seen huge point sways in one weekend at the start of the season so I really feel it's all to play for.
 I love the underdog feeling," continued Rea.